 When I tell someone I write language curriculum, their first question usually is, “How many languages do you speak?”
-When I tell them that, no, I don’t speak Pashto, Dari, Italian, Swahili, Russian, or any of the other languages I have worked on, they inevitably ask, “How do you write a curriculum if you don’t know the language?”
+When I tell them that, I don’t speak Pashto, Swahili, Russian, or any of the other languages I have worked on, they inevitably ask, “How do you write a curriculum if you don’t know the language?”

 My favorite, albeit untrue answer is, “Google translate”.
 But seriously, in order to answer this question, I need to talk about the roles of members of a curriculum development team.

 A crucial team member is the curriculum developer, who is a native speaker of the target language.
 They are the language expert who decides which grammar and vocabulary to include so learners can accomplish their objectives.
 They create the language that students will listen to, read, and practice.
 Their job is to make sure that it is accurate and relevant to student needs.

 It helps if developers are also experienced language teachers.
 That way, they better understand what students learning their language will need.
 For example, what they might struggle with, what concepts will be difficult to understand, etc. They can best address these issues in the curriculum.

 It’s easy to understand the role of the native speakers.
 But what about the team members who don’t speak the language?
 Usually, the team’s English speaker has a background in linguistics, second language acquisition, or teaching English as a second language.
 This team member is responsible for making sure the teaching methods used in the curriculum are effective.
 They make sure the students are getting the right amount of vocabulary and grammar, plus, the right kinds of activities.
 This person helps students build their language skills and meet the curriculum’s objectives.